Aloo Ke Gutke Recipe

 Notes

-Aloo Gutuk are traditionally made in a cast-iron kadai due to which they are slightly darker in color and have a peculiar taste too.
+Aloo Gutuk are traditionally made in a cast-iron kadai, which makes them slightly darker in color and gives them a peculiar taste.

-If not, regular potatoes work great for this recipe too.
-If you are using baby potatoes, just cut them in half to use for this recipe.
+If not, regular potatoes work great for this recipe, too.
+If you use baby potatoes, just cut them in half.

 Adjust the green chilies depending on your taste.